5 Causes Of Sperm Release During Sleep

 Tips for Managing Concern About Nocturnal Emissions

-Educate Yourself: Understanding that nocturnal emissions are a normal part of development can help reduce feelings of embarrassment or confusion.
+Educate Yourself: Recognizing nocturnal emissions as a standard developmental process makes it easier to overcome feelings of embarrassment or confusion.